-Birgitte experiments with artistic concepts, that go beyond the performing arts, and explores the diversity of fields that make up the world of fine art.
-In particular a fusion between set design, installation art and painting, where her work functions as audience interactive installation art for other venues.
-Utilizing the vibrant space and surroundings of the City and Landscape, Birgitte displays artworks, that often focuses on the totality of an environment, reflecting aspects of her art and vice versa.
-Topics include socio political aspects, ranging from homelessness, environment, gender discrimination to psychology, and beyond.
+Birgithe experiments with artistic concepts, that go beyond the performing arts, and explores the diversity of fields that make up the world of fine art.
+In particular a fusion between set design, installation art and painting, where her work function as audience interactive installation art for other venues than the purely theatrical.
+Utilizing the vibrant space and surroundings of the City and Landscape, Birgithe displays artworks, that often focuses on the totality of an environment, reflecting aspects of her art and vice versa.
+Topics include socio political aspects, ranging from homelessness, environment, gender discrimination to psychology, spirituality and metaphysics.

 As a Visual Artist and Set Designer, she has been involved in numerous projects, theatrical performances and exhibitions, internationally.
-She also lectures on interdisciplinary set design, creativity and communication across disciplines, at various cultural- and educational institutions, including the University of La Verne in Southern California.
+She also lectures on interdisciplinary set design for experimental theatre and performance art, creativity and communication across disciplines, at various cultural- and educational institutions.

 With this, she unites psychology with visual art into a hybrid domain she describes: Visual Psychology.